django-cms/django-cms/docs/contributing/development-policies.rst

 1. please use this `DEP template <https://github.com/django/deps/blob/main/template.rst>`_
 2. create a discussion in the main `Github repository <https://github.com/django-cms/django-cms/discussions>`_
 3. discuss, discuss, discuss
-4. join the Tech Committee `Slack Channel <https://www.django-cms.org/slack>`_ (#technical-committee) and make the team aware of your proposal after the proposal has been reviewed by the Technical Committee, it is put to a vote at one of the weekly meetings of the technical committee
+4. join the Tech Committee (`#technical-committee <https://discord.gg/H8UgPktb>`_) and make the team aware of your proposal after the proposal has been reviewed by the Technical Committee, it is put to a vote at one of the weekly meetings of the technical committee

 ****************